noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - Required minimum sustained IOPS
   - IOPS-to-volume capacity ratio
 - Monitor the read/write access of EBS volumes to determine if throughput is low.
+- perf recommendations
+  - For maximum consistency, a Provisioned IOPS volume must maintain an average queue depth of one for every 1000 provisioned IOPS in a minute (rounded to the nearest whole number).
+    - e.g. for a volume provisioned with 3000 IOPS, the queue depth average must be 3.
+  - By creating a RAID 0 array, you can achieve a higher level of performance for a file system than you can provision on any single EBS volume.
+  - use EBS optimized instances
+  - consider
+    - using additional non-root EBS volumes for your applications, or for the different functions of a single application.
+    - using the root volume for the operating system only.

 ### anti patterns